-The Crlf is placed after the maximum temperature 67.33 so
+The Crlf is placed after the maximum temperature 67.33 so that the maximum PIL is on the part line.

 that the maximum RH is on the next line.

 A carriage return/line feed is recognized by Split as an element, and may throw the column headers off in the output file.